COVID-19 Regional Information and Resources

 Washington State & Whatcom County Coronavirus Updates

-Per Washington State’s Healthy Washington Plan that went into effect on Jan 11, 2021, Whatcom County is currently designated as the NORTH region, and is currently in Phase One.
+Per Washington State’s Healthy Washington Plan and Dashboard, Whatcom County is currently designated as the NORTH region, and are in Phase Two.
 Please note the chart below for restrictions in place and contact any businesses for the best ways to interact with them.

 The Whatcom County Health Department (WCHD) is providing daily updates of its 2019 novel coronavirus (COVID-19) case information based on disease surveillance activities.
 Current and total numbers of persons under public health supervision, persons under investigation, and confirmed cases are updated daily at https://whatcomcounty.us/ncov.